Hotel Grand Chancellor, Christchurch: Christchurch earthquakes

 The hotel survived the September 2010 earthquake and reopened shortly after, but was badly damaged by the February 2011 Christchurch earthquake five months later.

 The collapse of a key supporting shear wall "D5-6" located in the south-east corner of the building led to the visible leaning of the building to one side.
 It also contributed to the staircases (above level 14) collapsing.
 The southeast corner had dropped 800mm, putting the tower on an estimated 1.3 meter lean.
 Investigations found the building had vertical and horizontal irregularities and the failed shear wall was too slender; an initial inquiry by the Canterbury Earthquakes Royal Commission questioned whether the structure failed to meet 1980s building standards.

 Above the 14th floor, 36 people were trapped and spent several hours in the damaged building during a series of large aftershocks, before being all successfully rescued.

 Fear that the building would totally collapse hampered search and rescue missions in the vicinity, and also raised concerns about how to safely demolish the tower if it remained standing.
 The building was eventually stabilised using steel jackets wrapped around damaged columns and concrete pads to support the structure.
 On 4 March it was decided the building would be demolished over the following six months using a complicated deconstruction processes from the top downwards.
 The roof of the hotel was removed in early November 2011.
-A protective fence was built around the building to catch debris from the demolition of the concrete frame, which began on January 2012.
+A protective fence was built around the building to catch debris from the demolition of the concrete frame, which began in January 2012.
 The project was undertaken by Ward Demolition.